acestream/ace-network-docs/docs/services/ace-deposit.md

 ## Terms and conditions of Ace Deposit

-To participate in the "Ace Deposit" program, you need to deposit Ace Token (XAT) to a specialised account of your personal wallet called "Ace Deposit".
+To participate in the "Ace Deposit" program, you need to deposit Ace Byte (XAB) to a specialised account of your personal wallet called "Ace Deposit".

 Tokens generated as a result of inflation are proportionally distributed among the participants of the "Ace Deposit" program under the conditions described below.

 Inflation tokens are distributed between accounts on which tokens have been deposited for at least 28 full days.
 This means that during the specified period, there was no movement of tokens on the account.
 The deposit condition is checked at the moment of launching the smart contract [Ace Deposit][2].

-Generated as a result of inflation XAT fall into the system pool [`inflationPool`][3] and are distributed by the smart contract [Ace Deposit][2] at the time of its next launch.
+Generated as a result of inflation XAB fall into the system pool [`inflationPool`][3] and are distributed by the smart contract [Ace Deposit][2] at the time of its next launch.

 Smart contract [Ace Deposit][2] is launched automatically once every 7 days and performs the following operations: